 Missed Quizzes and Term Tests: If you miss a quiz or term test due to grounds for granting academic consideration or religious accommodation, the weight of any missed assessment will be added to the final exam weight.
-If you miss two or more quizzes due to grounds for granting academic consideration or religious accommodation, the weight of the second and higher missed quizzes will be added to the final exam weight.
 There will be no makeup quizzes or tests.

 Questions Concerning Grades: All requests for re-marking must be made to the person who marked the quiz or test and accompanied by a completed re-marking request form (found on CourseLink).
 Any item that is re-marked will be re-marked entirely.
 Therefore, it is strongly suggested that you thoroughly review your entire document before making a re-marking request.
 Pencil-written works will not be re-marked.
-Re-marking requests will not be honoured more than one week after the document has been returned.
+Re-marking requests will not be honoured more than one week after the document has been returned to the students in the first place.